trezor/trezor-suite/docs/packages/connect/index.md

 ### Web

 `@trezor/connect-web` imports only a thin layer with API description into your 3rd party application.
-When initiated, it injects iframe containing core SDK logic from trezor.io
+When initiated, it injects iframe containing core SDK logic from trezor.io into your app.
+User input, if needed, is served by popup.html page opened on trezor.io on behalf of your application.
+This way users input such as pin or passphrase is isolated from you and persistent connection between your app and core SDK is kept so events such as device connected/disconnected or blockchain subscriptions are available.

 ![connect schema when used on web](./schema-connect-web.jpg =950x379)